Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Bounds on the value of the stochastic optimal transport problem near the singularity

 \subsection{Controllability of the stochastic problems and $L^{\infty}$ bounds of the value functions}

 We now provide, by means of controllability bounds, estimates on the value functions for stochastic optimal transport problems, near the final time $t = T$.
-In the previous Section, we recalled that, as soon as the cost $L$ satisfies for some $ k \geq 1, C > 0$ and for all $x\in \T^d, p \in \R^d$ \be 0\leq L(x,\alpha) \leq C (1 + |\alpha|^k), \ee then the value of the deterministic problem is bounded.
-In this Section, we explain how we can compare the value function $U$ defined in \eqref{defUgood} with the value function $U_{det}$ of the deterministic problem, defined in \eqref{defUdet}.
-Define the function $\omega : [0,T) \to \R$ by \be \omega(t) = \sup_{s\leq t,µ,\nu}U_{det}(s,µ,\nu). \ee In the two cases that follow, we are going to assume that for all $t \in [0,T), \omega(t) < \infty$ and that the infimum in \eqref{defUdet} is always reached for $t< T$.
+In the previous section, we recalled that, as soon as the cost $L$ satisfies for some $ k \geq 1, C > 0$ and for all $x\in \T^d, p \in \R^d$ \be 0\leq L(x,\alpha) \leq C (1 + |\alpha|^k), \ee then the value of the deterministic problem is bounded.
+In this section, we explain how we can compare the value function $U$ defined in \eqref{defUgood} with the value function $U_{det}$ of the deterministic problem, defined in \eqref{defUdet}.
+Define the function $\omega : [0,T) \to \R$ by \be \omega(t) = \sup_{s\leq t,µ,\nu}U_{det}(s,µ,\nu). \ee In the two cases that follow, we are going to make the following assumption on $L$.